fiorentinogiuseppe/kernel_tutorial/README.md

 ## Linking
 `
-i686-elf-gcc -ffreestanding -nostdlib -g -T my_linker.ld my_start.o my_kernel.o -o my_mykernel.elf -lgcc
+i686-elf-gcc -ffreestanding -nostdlib -g -T my_linker.ld my_start.o my_kernel.o -o mykernel.elf -lgcc
 `
 ### There are several parts to the above command
 * -nostdlib is used to specify that we aren't linking against a C standard library.
 This should be obvious, since we're running freestanding.